Burgees - how do I get one?

 Work Credit Program (WCP) - what is it and how do I participate?

 Burrard Yacht Club was built in large part by the hands of the early members.
 The Club maintains a policy and spirit of member participation in the upkeep of the Club.
-Each Active member is required to participate in the Work Credit Program for a total of eight hours per six month period (May-November and November-May).
-Each Intermediate member is required to participate for four hours in the same periods.
+Each Active member is required to participate in the Work Credit Program (WCP) for a total of eight hours per six month period (May-November and November-May).
+If you are and Active member and are short WCP hours $37.00 per hour will be applied to your member account semi-annually.
+Each Intermediate member is required to participate for a total of four hours in the same periods.
+If you are short WCP hours and an Intermediate $25 per hour will be applied your member account semi-annually.
 You can bank up to eight hours (or four hours for Intermediates) for up to six months in advance.
-If you are short WCP hours, $25 per hour will be applied your member account semi-annually.
 You are exempt from participating in the six-month WCP period in which you joined the Club; however, you can complete your hours in advance and bank them for the next WCP period.
-There are many opportunities to participate in the Work Credit Program; check the Notice board outside the Clubhouse Office or the Members Only section of the website, or contact James Nelson, Maintenance Manager, at 604 988 0817 x 2 or email@example.com for work credit opportunities.
-For more information about the Work Credit Program, contact Harvey or Ariel in the Clubhouse Office at 604 988 0817 x 1 or firstname.lastname@example.org.
+There are many opportunities to participate in the Work Credit Program; check the notice board outside the Clubhouse Office or the Members Only section of the website, or contact James Nelson, Maintenance Manager, at 604 988 0817 x 2 or firstname.lastname@example.org for work credit opportunities.
+For more information about the Work Credit Program, contact Harvey or Ariel in the Clubhouse Office at 604 988 0817 x 1 or email@example.com.
 At work parties you will meet other Club members, make new friends, provide valuable service to the Club and have fun while knocking off your debt.

 Workshop & Tool Room